Christopher E. Rogers

-In 2018 he was inducted as a Fellow of the American Bar Foundation, an honor less than one percent of all U.S. practicing lawyers receive.
+In 2018, Chris was inducted as a Fellow of the American Bar Foundation, an honor less than one percent of all U.S. practicing lawyers receive.
 Chris is the current Wisconsin Chair of the Fellows of the American Bar Foundation.
 Chris was named an Ex Officio Member of the American Law Institute in 2018.
 Additionally, in he has been elected as a Best Lawyer in America since 2018.
 He was named Best Lawyers Lawyer of the Year for 2021 for Personal Injury Litigation- Plaintiffs: Madison.
-In 2020, Chris was chosen to served on the Wisconsin Courts COVID-19 Task Force, which was established to recommend how the courts can safely continue jury trials and other court proceedings.
+In 2020, Chris was chosen to serve on the Wisconsin Courts COVID-19 Task Force, which was established to recommend how the courts can safely continue jury trials and other court proceedings.

 Chris graduated from the University of Wisconsin Law School in 1995 where he was a note and comment editor for the Wisconsin Environmental Law Journal.
 After graduation, he worked for firms in Milwaukee and Madison, practicing insurance defense and defense litigation, before joining Habush Habush & Rottier.